Interfaces spec

 Refer to Immutability Standard.

-Immutables refers to methods that returns an altered copy of the original object.
+Immutables refer to methods that return an altered copy of the original object.

 Immutables = with*